Illinois lawmakers greenlight enhanced abortion protections

 “They know that the people in our state are not supportive of this type of legislation, because if they were, they would pass this legislation in a conventional way,” Zander said.

-Republican state Sen. Darren Bailey, who lost the governor’s race to Democratic incumbent Pritzker in November, but took great pains to ensure voters he wouldn’t try to reverse Illinois’ legal abortions, called the measure “pure evil” on the Senate floor.
+Republican state Sen. Darren Bailey, who lost the governor’s race to Democratic incumbent Pritzker in November but took great pains to assure voters he wouldn’t try to reverse Illinois’ legal abortions, called the measure “pure evil.”

 “This is wrong.
 God help us,” he said.